Wichita Family Crisis Center in need of funding for security upgrades

-Amanda Meyers, executive director of the Wichita Family Crisis Center said in the last year, there has been a 700 percent increase in the need for some of the center’s services including shelter.
+Amanda Meyers, executive director of the Wichita Family Crisis Center, said in the last year, there has been a 700% increase in the need for some of the center’s services including shelter.
 Meyers said they have been forced to place victims in hotels because the shelter is at full capacity.

 The increase was so dramatic that funding that was set aside in the budget for a security gate and other features had to be used for services.